-R # Time VRF Violation Severity Levels (CIP-003-6) Horizon Lower VSL Moderate VSL High VSL Severe VSL documented cyber Cyber Security controls that provide security policies for security policies for Incident response equal or greater level of assets with a low assets with a low plan(s) within 180 protection according to impact rating as impact rating as days according to CIP-003-6, Requirement required by required by CIP-003-6, R2, Attachment 1, Requirement R2, Requirement R2, Part Requirement R2, element 3.
-(R2) Part 2.1 by the CIP 2.1 within 15 Attachment 1, OR Senior Manager calendar months but element 4.
-(R2) OK according to did complete this OB The Responsible Entity Requirement R2, review in less than or OR documented and Part 2.1 within 18 egual to 16 calendar The Responsible implemented electronic calendar months of months of the Entity documented access controls for its the previous previous review. its cyber security assets containing low approval.
-(2.1) (2.1) plan(s) for its assets impact BES Cyber ' ' containing low Systems, but failed to OR OR impact BES Cyber document and The Responsible The Responsible Systems, but failed implement Entity did not Entity did not to document the authentication of all document or complete its determination of Dial-up Connectivity that implement any approval of the one whether an provides access to low processes for assets or more documented identified Cyber impact BES Cyber with a low impact cyber security Security Incident is a Systems according to rating to include the policies for assets Reportable Cyber CIP-003, Requirement operational or with a low impact Security Incident and R2, Attachment 1, procedural control(s) rating as required by subsequent element 3.
-(R2) to restrict physical Requirement R2, Part notification to the access as required by 2.1 by the CIP Senior Electricity Sector OR Manager according Information Sharing
+R # Time VRF Violation Severity Levels (CIP-003-6)

+Horizon Lower VSL Moderate VSL High VSL Severe VSL

+Incident response equal or greater level of

+plan(s) within 180 protection according to

+days according to CIP-003-6, Requirement

+CIP-003-6, R2, Attachment 1,

+Requirement R2, element 3.
+(R2)

+Attachment 1, element 4.
+(R2) OR

+OR The Responsible Entity documented and

+The Responsible implemented electronic

+Entity documented access controls for its

+its cyber security assets containing low

+plan(s) for its assets impact BES Cyber

+containing low Systems, but failed to

+impact BES Cyber document and

+Systems, but failed implement

+to document the authentication of all

+determination of Dial-up Connectivity that

+whether an provides access to low

+identified Cyber impact BES Cyber

+Security Incident is a Systems according to

+Reportable Cyber CIP-003, Requirement

+Security Incident and R2, Attachment 1,

+subsequent element 3.
+(R2)

+notification to the OR

+Electricity Sector

+Information Sharing The Responsible Entity

+and Analysis Center documented the physical